panzerdp/dmitripavlutin.com/content/posts/166-triangulation-tdd/index.md

 I like the triangulation technique because it helps to create a generic implementation by reducing misses along the way.

 You will find the technique useful when you're not sure about the correctness of the generic code you want to write.
 Having 2 assertions can give you more confidence.

+*In what scenarios do you find the triangulation technique useful?*